Country Guide: Bahrain

 - Import license to be obtained prior to booking pets.

-- Quarantine for a month (consignee must provide feeding arrangements).
+- Quarantine for a month (owner of the goods must provide feeding arrangements).

 - Firearms (an import permit and permission from the Ministry of the Interior and Civil Aviation Affairs of Bahrain is required).